Carving

 FlowerApplication2.jpg (100143 bytes)

-First two pictures show what the shells above look like after painting, gilding and installation.
+First two pictures show the above shells after painting, gilding and installation.
 Gary did a fabulous job.

 Third picture shows a wooden flower with brass stem.